-assumed to contain only three field pictures and no B-pictures.
-In field prediction, predictions are made independently for each field by using data from one or more previously decoded fields, i.e., for a top field a prediction may be obtained from either a previously decoded top field (using motion compensated prediction) or from the previously decoded bottom field belonging to the same picture (this technique is similar to the Inter-field prediction already outlined in Figure 3).
-Generally the Inter-field prediction from the decoded field in the same picture is preferred if no motion occurs between fields.
-An indication of which reference field is used for prediction is transmitted with the bit stream.
+Field and Frame Prediction: New motion compensated field prediction modes were introduced by MPEG-2 to efficiently encode field pictures and frame pictures.
+An example of this new concept is illustrated simplified in Fig. 11 for an interlaced video sequence, here assumed to contain only three field pictures and no B-pictures.
+In field prediction, predictions are made independently for each field by using data from one or more previously decoded field, i.e., for a top field a prediction may be obtained from either a previously decoded top field (using motion compensated prediction) or from the previously decoded bottom field belonging to the same picture (this technique is similar to the interfield prediction already outlined in Fig. 3).
+Generally the interfield prediction from the decoded field in the same picture is prefered if no motion occurs between fields.
+An indication which reference field is used for prediction is transmitted with the bit stream.
 Within a field picture all predictions are field predictions.

 Frame prediction forms a prediction for a frame picture based on one or more previously decoded frames.
-In a frame picture either field or frame predictions may be used and the particular prediction mode preferred can be selected on a Macroblock-by-Macroblock basis.
+In a frame picture either field or frame predictions may be used and the particular prediction mode prefered can be selected on a macroblock-by-macroblock basis.
 It must be understood, however, that the fields and frames from which predictions are made may have themselves been decoded as either field or frame pictures.

-MPEG-2 has introduced new motion compensation modes to efficiently explore temporal redundancies between fields, namely the "Dual Prime" prediction and the motion compensation based on 16×8 blocks.
-A discussion of these methods is beyond the scope of this chapter.
+MPEG-2 has introduced new motion compensation modes to efficiently explore temporal redundancies between fields, namely the "Dual Prime" prediction and the motion compensation based on $16\times 8$ blocks.
+A discussion of these methods is beyond the scope of this paper.

-Chrominance Formats.
-MPEG-2 has specified additional Y:U:V luminance and chrominance subsampling ratio formats to assist and enable applications with highest video quality requirements.
+Chrominance Formats: MPEG-2 has specified additional Y:U:V luminance and chrominance subsampling ratio formats to assist and enfoster applications with highest video quality requirements.
 Next to the 4:2:0 format already supported by MPEG-1 the specification of MPEG-2 is extended to 4:2:2 and 4:4:4 formats suitable for studio video coding applications.

-4.4.2.
-MPEG-2 Scalable Coding Extensions.
+2) MPEG-2 Scalable Coding Extensions:

 The scalability tools standardized by MPEG-2 support applications beyond those addressed by the basic MAIN Profile coding algorithm.
 The intention of scalable coding is to provide interoperability between different services and to flexibly support receivers with different display capabilities.
 Receivers either not capable or willing to reconstruct the full resolution video can decode subsets of the layered bit stream to display video at lower spatial or temporal resolution or with lower quality.
 Another important purpose of scalable coding is to provide a layered video bit stream which is amenable for prioritized transmission.
 The main challenge here is to reliably deliver video signals in the presence of channel errors, such as cell loss in ATM based transmission networks or co-channel interference in terrestrial digital broadcasting.